yishn/jsx-tikzcd/README.md

 // \end{tikzcd}
 ~~~

-If there are conflicting attributes, the one that was defined last is used.
+If there are conflicting attributes, the one that was defined last is used, i.e. attributes that come after will overwrite attributes that came before.
+Keep in mind that edges are not glued; you can define multiple edges between two nodes.

 ### Duality